 The combination of patterns and colors helps to visually disrupt the shape of the individual in its environment and make it less noticeable.

 The speckled coat of the California ground squirrel (Otospermophilus beecheyi) helps to obscure it against California chaparral vegetation.
+The speckling on this squirrel’s coat helps to mimic to dappled effect of sunlight as it passes through vegetation.

 Also known as obliterative shading, some animals have two-toned camouflage to protect them from dangers both above and below them.